-Summer Peer-Learning Sessions are a student-initiated, student-led learning series funded by the GSD Participatory Budgeting Project’s Covid-19 Response (supported by the GSD Healthy Places Lab and GSD Student Services).
+Summer Peer-Learning Sessions are a student-initiated, student-led learning series funded by the GSD Participatory Budgeting Project’s Covid-19 Response (supported by the GSD Healthy Places Lab and GSD Office Student Affairs).
 The project was formed specifically to address changes in student learning caused by COVID-19’s interruption of traditional internships and as an effort to supplement interrupted opportunities for working, learning, and interacting during Summer 2020.
 With an emphasis on technological skills, the project surveyed and identified areas that were of high interest to the student body as well as immediately deployable as digital design tools, and matched student instructors to those skills based on survey response.
 Available funds were then distributed to instructors to support robust learning opportunities.

 The course will focus on learning to use Grasshopper for geometric form finding and effects through the production of frame animations.
 We will begin with short exercises to understand the basics of the interface, options for representation, and other potentials of the software.
 Guided individual assignments will follow each lecture/workshop and will result in each student producing a set of unique GIF animations using new skills and techniques.
 Open to beginners, the goal will be to master the software enough to be able to execute creative decisions while building scripts.
 The animations will be collected on a shared platform to facilitate discussion and collaboration.